-- These Regulations implement in part the Financial Conglomerates Directive, 21 which imposes certain procedural requirements on the FCA as a competent authority under the Directive.
-These Regulations also make specific provision about the exercise of certain supervisory powers in relation to financial conglomerates. - The FCA's powers to vary a firm's Part 4A permission or to impose requirements under sections 55J and 55L of the Act have been extended under these Regulations.
-The FCA is able to use these powers where it is desirable to do so for the purpose of: - supervision in accordance with the Financial Conglomerates Directive; - acting in accordance with specified provisions of the Capital Requirements Directive; and - acting in accordance with specified provisions of the Insurance Groups
+19.63 These Regulations implement in part the Financial Conglomerates Directive,22 which imposes certain procedural requirements on the FCA as a competent authority under the Directive.
+These Regulations also make specific provision about the exercise of certain supervisory powers in relation to financial conglomerates.

+The FCA's powers to vary a firm's Part 4A permission or to impose requirements under sections 55J and 55L of the Act have been extended under these Regulations.
+The FCA is able to use these powers where it is desirable to do so for the purpose of:

-Directive.
+- supervision in accordance with the Financial Conglomerates Directive; - acting in accordance with specified provisions of the Capital Requirements Directive; and - acting in accordance with specified provisions of the Insurance Groups Directive.

-The duty imposed by section 55B(3) (The threshold conditions) of the Act does not prevent the FCA from exercising its own-initiative power for these purposes.
+19.65 The duty imposed by section 55B(3) (The threshold conditions) of the Act does not prevent the FCA from exercising its own-initiative power for these purposes.
 But subject to that, when exercising this power under the Regulations, the FCA will do so in a manner consistent with its approach generally to variation under the Act.

-The Consumer Protection Co-operation Regulation 22
+The Consumer Protection Co-operation Regulation23

-The FCA is a competent authority under the CPC Regulation, which aims to encourage and facilitate co-operation between competent authorities across the EU in consumer protection matters.
-The FCA is a competent authority for the purposes of specified EU consumer protection laws23 in the context of the regulated activities of authorised firms and of breaches by UK firms concerning "specified contracts" as defined in the Financial Services (Distance Marketing) Regulations 2004 (for which see paragraphs 19.60 to 19.62).
+19.66 The FCA is a competent authority under the CPC Regulation, which aims to encourage and facilitate co-operation between competent authorities across the EU in consumer protection matters.
+The FCA is a competent authority for the purposes of specified EU consumer protection laws24 in the context of the regulated activities of authorised firms and of breaches by UK firms concerning "specified contracts" as defined in the Financial Services (Distance Marketing) Regulations 2004 (for which see paragraphs 19.60 to 19.62).

-All CPC competent authorities have a minimum set of enforcement and investigatory powers available to them to ensure that across the EU there is a robust toolkit to protect consumers.
-These are powers to:

-- access any relevant document related to the breach; - require the supply by any person of relevant information related to the breach; - carry out necessary on-site inspections; - request in writing that a person cease the breach; - obtain from the person responsible for the breach an undertaking to cease the breach; and, where appropriate, to publish the resulting undertaking; - require the cessation or prohibition of any breach and where appropriate, to publish resulting decisions; and - require the losing defendant to make payments in the event of failure to comply with the decision. - The powers are engaged when a person breaches one of the EU consumer protection laws which are scheduled to the CPC Regulation and the breach is one which harms, or is likely to harm, the collective interests of consumers who live in a member state other than the member state in which the breach was committed; where the person who committed the breach is established; or where evidence or assets relating to the breach are located. - Under the CPC Regulation the FCA can request information from competent authorities in other member states to help it determine whether a relevant breach has taken, or may take, place.
-The FCA can also request that competent authorities in the relevant member states take action without delay to stop or prohibit the breach.
-All competent authorities are required to notify their counterparts in relevant member states when they become aware of actual or possible breaches of European consumer protection law.
+- 19.67 All CPC competent authorities have a minimum set of enforcement and investigatory powers available to them to ensure that across the EU there is a robust toolkit to protect consumers.
+These are powers to: - access any relevant document related to the breach; - require the supply by any person of relevant information related to the breach; - carry out necessary on-site inspections; - request in writing that a person cease the breach; - obtain from the person responsible for the breach an undertaking to cease the breach; and, where appropriate, to publish the resulting undertaking; - require the cessation or prohibition of any breach and where appropriate, to publish resulting decisions; and - require the losing defendant to make payments in the event of failure to comply with the decision.

-22 Regulation (EC) No.2006/2004 on co-operation between national authorities responsible for enforcement of consumer protection laws.
+23 Regulation (EC) No.2006/2004 on co-operation between national authorities responsible for enforcement of consumer protection laws.

-23 These are the Unfair Terms in Consumer Contracts Directive; the Comparative and Misleading Advertising Directive; the E-Commerce Directive; the Distance Marketing Directive; and the Unfair Commercial Practices Directive.
+24 These are the Unfair Terms in Consumer Contracts Directive; the Comparative and Misleading Advertising Directive; the E-Commerce Directive; the Distance Marketing Directive; the Unfair Commercial Practices Directive; and the Consumer Credit Directive.